-The charity does not have any lease commitments as it uses office space in The Institute of Marine Engineers, Science and Technology
+The charity does not have any lease commitments as it uses space at the office of The Institute of Marine Engineering, Science and Technology.

 During the period under review the Guild of Benevolence was managed on a day to day basis by the Chairman of the Guild, the Honorary Treasurer and other trustees.
 None of these trustees received any remuneration during the period and they were not required to bear a measurable and quantifiable cost because of the time they donated to the charity.
-However, legitimate expenses are paid to the trustees when they are claimed and in the period under review 11 Trustees claimed expenses as follows.
-In the previous year the number of claimants was 12.
+However, legitimate expenses are paid to the trustees when they are claimed and in the period under review, no Trustees claimed expenses due to meetings taking place online because of Covid-19 restrictions.
+For the previous year, seven Trustees claimed expenses, which were incurred prior to lockdowns beginning.